 Final Thoughts

 When it comes to seniors and the Keto Diet, the most important thing is to focus on balance, personalization, and safety.
 It’s not about quick fixes; it’s about sustainable, healthy living.
 Remember, you didn’t get to your weight or get your horrible blood test results overnight and Keto will not fix these issues overnight either.
-I followed a strict Keto diet when my A1C went to 10.6 but now that it’s normal I follow a more low carb diet.
-The difference being with keto you generally take in about 20 grams of carbs and with low carb I am allowing myself 50 grams.
-It has been an amazing journey for me and I feel better then I have in a very long time.
+I followed a strict Keto diet when my A1C went to 10.6 but now that it’s normal I follow a more low-carb diet.
+The difference is with keto you generally take in about 20 grams of carbs and with low carb I am allowing myself 50 grams.
+It has been an amazing journey for me and I feel better than I have in a very long time.

 My goal is to avoid taking any kind of prescription drugs.
 This means I am working on getting off the ones I am on (which is slowly happening!!!) and not going on any new ones.